mariogov/moldflow_automation/README.md

 # moldflow_automation
   This is the automation process of moldflow with a python code.
 This code allows users to use the advantages of Moldflow without a GUI.
 This will be used in my Master Thesis on "Data-driven parameter identification for processing of Sheet Molding Compounds".

+  Determining the rheological properties of SMC materials is requires complex methods and expensive tools.
+This projects aims to reduce the time and costs of this process by implementing a Data-driven approach.
+With the data gathered from the hot press we can create a model that predicts rehological properties of the materials.

+  I will be trying to create a automation process that calculates new parameters with each loop and run another simulation on Moldflow till the error is minimal.
+Moldflow API's are great for creating a workflow like this!
+When the coding of the Optimization/Simulation is done we can start working with real-life data from the press and create a model that imitates the real press behaviours.